Bhoodan movement: Method

-Bhave wanted peasants to give up using bullocks, tractors or other machines for agricultural purposes.
+Bhave wanted peasants to give up using bullocks, tractors, or other machines for agricultural purposes.
 This was called rishi-kheti in Hindi.
-He also wanted the people to give up using money in the form of kanchan-dan.
+Bhave also wanted the people to give up using money in the form of kanchan-dan.
 The movement had the support of Congress.
 JP Narayan withdrew from active politics to join the Bhoodan movement in 1953.

 History

 Bhave crossed India on foot to persuade landowners to give up a piece of their land.
-His first success came on 18 April 1951 at Pochampally village in Nalgonda district, Andhra Pradesh (now Telangana) which was the centre of communist activity.
+His first success came on 18 April 1951 at Pochampally village in Nalgonda district, Andhra Pradesh (now in Telangana) which was the center of communist activity.
 It was the culmination of the Telangana peasant movement.
 A violent struggle had been launched by peasants against the local landlords.

-Movement organisers had arranged for Bhave to stay at Pochampally, a village of about 700 families, of whom two-thirds were landless.
+Movement organizers had arranged for Bhave to stay at Pochampally, a village of about 700 families, of whom two-thirds were landless.
 Bhave visited the Harijan colony.
 By early afternoon, villagers began to gather around him.
 The Harijans asked for 80 acres of land, forty wet, forty dry, for forty families.
 Bhave asked, "If it is not possible to get land from the government, is there not something villagers themselves could do?"